nurbujang/pands-problem-sheet/README.md

 The sum of these is €2.45

-The same output with the correct sum can be derived when different amounts are entered at prompts.
+The same output with the correct sum can be derived when different amounts are entered at prompts, eg:
+Enter amount1(in cent): 53
+Enter amount2(in cent): 173

+The sum of these is €2.26

 References:
 1. https://www.freecodecamp.org/news/python-convert-string-to-int-how-to-cast-a-string-in-python/